rpush/modis/README.md

 ## Requirements

-Modis supports CRuby 2.2.2+ and jRuby 9k+
+Modis supports any actively supported Ruby and Ruby on Rails versions.
+As of 2018-12-19, that means CRuby 2.3+ and jRuby 9k+, as well as Rails 4.2+.

 ## Installation